 - You wash the dirty dishes and put them away

 I used this real life experience as an example of how the natural ‘OCD’ defense mechanism normally works.
 The difference with people like me, is that the mechanisms in my brain that control this defense mechanism do not work properly and we end up getting stuck in an endless loop that spirals out of our control.
 Learning how to identify, manage and control the conditions that trigger this defense mechanism takes time, patience and a lot of hard work.
 This is the same process we apply to grow. develop and master any skill or talent.
-The real life challenge for people like me is not having ‘OCD’, it is overcoming societies perceptions that we are intellectually limited, emotionally challenged and incapable of functioning normally in the real world!!!
-In this this day and age, is there anyone who can?
+The real life challenge for people like me is not having ‘OCD’, it is overcoming society’s perceptions that we are intellectually limited, emotionally challenged and incapable of functioning normally in the real world!!!
+In this day and age, is there anyone who can?
 So why do people and continue treating us this way?
-The truth about OCD is that is not not a disorder at all.
-It is natural phenomenon.
-If everyone focused on the human potentiality of people with ‘OCD’, instead the societal imposed limitations., other people just like me could accomplish things that no one else could have ever dreamed possible!
+The truth about OCD is that it is not not a disorder at all.
+It is a natural phenomenon.
+If everyone focused on the human potentiality of people with ‘OCD’, instead of societal imposed limitations., other people just like me could accomplish things that no one else could have ever dreamed possible!
 In my life I am blessed and filled with gratitude to my parents for embracing this phenomenal gift that I was born with.
-Their love, support and dedication enabled me to discover, embrace and actualize that having “OCD” just means I am a just a very, very, very, very, very, very ‘Optimistic, Creative, Dreamer‘
+Their love, support and dedication enabled me to discover, embrace and actualize that having “OCD” just means I am a just a very, very, very, very, very, very ‘Optimistically Creative Dreamer‘

 Bill Macquis – ‘LIFE’ adventurer, explorer and pioneer